 The Depot completed the MI RD Work Plan in July 2002 and began RD fieldwork to determine the locations for EBT.
 DDC submitted the final MI RD in July 2004.
+On behalf of DDC, CESAM recorded the Notice of Land Use Restrictions for the MI with the City of Memphis/Shelby County Register of Deeds on 26 January 2005.
 DDC submitted the final MI RAWP and obtained USEPA and TDEC approval in September 2005.
-DDC anticipates implementing the MI RA in 2006.
+DDC completed construction of the MI RA and began operating the MI RA enhanced bioremediation system in September 2006.